PSModule/.github/profile/README.md

 </details>

-### Process

-1. Question all requirements.
-Make sure the requirements are valid and necessary.
-2. Remove things that should not be there.
-Delete the part or process, if things are not added back in, you are not deleting enough.
-3. Simplify or optimize, most common error is to optimize something that should not exist.
-4. Streamline and improve the cycle time.
-5. Automate.

 ## 🌈 Contribution guidelines

 Feel free to submit issues, PRs what have you.
 Also feel free to use as you like; be that the functions or modules we maintain here.